Generic singularities of symplectic and quasi-symplectic immersions: Introduction

-The Darboux-Givental theorem (see \cite{AG}) states that in the problem of classifying germs at $0\in \mathbb R^{2n}$ of pairs consisting of a symplectic form on $\mathbb R^{2n}$ and a smooth submanifold of $\mathbb R^{2n}$ the pullback of the symplectic form to the submanifold is a complete invariant.
-This theorem implies that {\it if $r=1$ then under the assumption {\rm (G1)} all tuples (\ref{tuple-r}) are equivalent.}
+A smooth $2r$-dimensional submanifold $S$ of a $2n$-dimensional symplectic manifold $(M^{2n}, \omega )$ is called symplectic if the restriction $\omega \vert _{TS}$ has the maximal possible rank $2r$.
+If $dim S = 2r+1$ then the maximal possible rank of this restriction is also $2r$ and in this case $S$ is called quasi-symplectic.

-The present work is devoted to double points of immersed submanifolds of a symplectic manifold, i.e. we work with the tuples
+The Darboux-Givental theorem (see \cite{AG}) states that in the problem of local classification of pairs consisting of a symplectic form on $M^{2n}$ and a smooth submanifold of $M^{2n}$, the pullback of the symplectic form to the submanifold is a complete invariant.
+This theorem implies that any two germs of smooth symplectic or quasi-symplectic submanifolds of the same dimension of a symplectic manifold can be brought one to the other by a local diffeomorphism preserving the symplectic form.

-The cases $k=1$ and $k=2n-1$ are much simpler than the case $2\le k\le 2n-2$.
-In these cases assumption {\rm (G1)} always holds.
-They are the only cases such that all generic germs are equivalent.
-Here ``generic" requires the following assumptions:
+The present work is devoted to the classification of first occurring singularities of immersed symplectic or quasi-symplectic submanifolds of a symplectic manifold, i.e. classification of the tuples